FyningTime/FyningTime/README.md

 * By wish, the app starts/ends automatically by startup/shutdown and tracks beginning of your work day.
 (Next day you can review it anyway 😬)
 * Customize the app (e.g. primary/secondary colors)
 * Create a notification warning if you work too long!
 (It would be sad if you work too long. 😉)
-for more see issues https://github.com/FyningTime/FyningTime/issues
+for more see issues tagged as feature: https://github.com/FyningTime/FyningTime/issues?q=is%3Aopen+is%3Aissue+label%3Afeature